meredithspalmer/NatGeo-AI/MegaDetector.md

 ### So what?

 Ugh, we will still have to go through all the images and identify each species, what a scam!
-Or is it?? - why is information from a detector useful?
+Or is it? - why is information from a detector useful?

 1. Detectors can help eliminate non-animal images: